 If you already get your catheters from a DME, did you know you can switch to another brand of catheters anytime you want with no extra charge most of the time?
 (Please note that if your doctor prescribed you a particular brand of catheter, you may need a new prescription)

-CompactCath is a super-compact, pocket-sized, touch-free catheter that is pre-lubricated with anti-bacterial silicone oil.
-It has an easy to open and discreet design that fits seamlessly in your life.
+We have two kinds of super-compact, pocket-sized, touch-free catheters that are pre-lubricated with anti-bacterial silicone oil.
+The catheters also have easy-to-open packaging and discreet designs that fit seamlessly in your life.

 CompactCath is designed by a team of physicians, mechanical engineers, and MBAs from Stanford.
 It is FDA-cleared in 2014, won two iF product design awards (2016, 2017), was covered by CNN Money, holds six patents, and won the BioDesign Spectrum grant and the LPCH Pediatric Innovation grant.